element-plus/element-plus/docs/en-US/component/input.md

 ## Count graphemes

-:::demo Set `count-graphemes` to `true` to count graphemes of input value.
+:::demo Set `count-graphemes` to calculate text length.
 If it's set, native `maxlength` and `minlength` won't be used.

 input/count-graphemes